 UCRF funds allow UNC faculty to work with communities across the state to develop targeted strategies to increase cancer screening, advance cancer prevention initiatives, and partner with local health care providers to improve cancer therapies.

-The Integrated Cancer Information and Surveillance System provides a prospective data linkage between metrics of cancer incidence, mortality, and burden in North Carolina and data sources at an individual and aggregate level that describe health care, economic, social, behavioral, and environmental patterns.
+The Cancer Information & Population Health Resource provides a prospective data linkage between metrics of cancer incidence, mortality, and burden in North Carolina and data sources at an individual and aggregate level that describe health care, economic, social, behavioral, and environmental patterns.
 Learn more.

 The UNC Cancer Network (UNCCN) coordinates the programs of UNC Lineberger Comprehensive Cancer Center located across the state of North Carolina.
 UNC researchers and clinicians are partnering with community physicians and clinics across North Carolina to move research into practice and provide citizens with the best cancer services available.
 These partnerships will help translate laboratory discoveries into improved care for individual patients as well as the population at large, through clinical trials, prevention, survivorship, and screening programs.
 Current programs include: Clinical Trials; Outreach, Education and Navigation; and Telemedicine.